 - Non-Serious: Choose this selection if the person was transported for medical attention. - Serious: Choose this selection if the person suffered serious injury.
+(See Exhibit 5 for the definition of a serious injury.)

+Person Information selections:
-(See Exhibit 5 for the definition of a serious injury.) - Person Waiting/Leaving from Transit: An individual who is on transit property such as a platform, transit facility, or transit parking facility. - Transit Employee/Contractor: An individual who is compensated by the transit agency.

-- Transit Vehicle Operator: An individual who is compensated by the transit agency and whose function is to operate the transit vehicle.
+- Person Waiting/Leaving from Transit: An individual who is on transit property such as a platform, transit facility, or transit parking facility. - Transit Employee/Contractor: An individual who is compensated by the transit agency. - Transit Vehicle Operator: An individual who is compensated by the transit agency and whose function is to operate the transit vehicle.
 Operators are reported under two categories, "Inside vehicle" or "Outside vehicle."
-Choose "Outside vehicle" when the operator is going to or from the transit vehicle.

-- Other Worker (e.g., commercial worker, utilities worker, etc.): An individual who is neither an employee of a transit agency nor a purchased transportation provider and who is providing specific services at a transit agency.

-- Pedestrian: bicyclist

-- Pedestrian crossing in crosswalk

-- Pedestrian crossing not in crosswalk

-- Pedestrian walking along road

-- Pedestrian Other (including lying, sitting, or found on tracks)

-- Transit vehicle rider (including individuals between rail cars or on top of the vehicle)
+Choose "Outside vehicle" when the operator is going to or from the transit vehicle. - Other Worker (e.g., commercial worker, utilities worker, etc.): An individual who is neither an employee of a transit agency nor a purchased transportation provider and who is providing specific services at a transit agency. - Pedestrian: bicyclist - Pedestrian crossing in crosswalk - Pedestrian crossing not in crosswalk - Pedestrian walking along road - Pedestrian Other (including lying, sitting, or found on tracks) - Transit vehicle rider: including an individual who is on board, boarding, or alighting from a revenue transit vehicle.
+This includes an individual riding on top of a transit revenue vehicle, riding between rail cars, and off-duty personnel.

-- Other transit staff

-- Occupant of other vehicle

-- Other